 Activities in Tenerife

-The island of Tenerife is one of the most touristically developed in the Canary Islands, so it offers a variety of activities for different tastes and budgets.
+The island of Tenerife is one of the most developed in the Canary Islands, so it offers a variety of activities for different tastes and budgets.
 At the same time, the island’s nature allows visitors to enjoy many outdoor activities all year long!
-Across the coast, there are surf schools, water-sports, and scuba diving centers.
+Across the coast, there are surf schools, as well as water sports and scuba diving centers.
 Our recommendations for activities in Tenerife are:

 - Golf (the island has 8 golf courses)